What If AI Destroys Our Confidence in Knowing the Truth about Anything?

 Experience and testimony can move people, but it doesn’t tell us whether something is true.

 Wallace observes that the most popular answer people give for being a Christian is that they were raised in a Christian family.
-The second most popular answer people give for being a Christian is some experience that demonstrates that Christianity is true.
+The second most popular answer people give for being a Christian is some experience that demonstrates to them personally that Christianity is true.

-Christians don’t think Mormonism is true, but their stories are the same as ours.
-Thus, Wallace concludes, experience can be a powerful thing, but it doesn’t necessarily settle the truth of the matter.
-People who rely on experience are relying on weak anchor to faith.
+Christians don’t think Mormonism is true, but their stories of coming to faith are the same as ours.
+Thus, Wallace concludes, experience can be a powerful thing, but it doesn’t necessarily settle the truth of the matter, and people who rely on personal experience are relying on a weak anchor to faith.

 More important than experience is whether something is true.